 Our Kindergarten play space consists of a spacious indoor environment including a bathroom with toileting facilities.
 Our Kindergarten room caters for children aged between 3 years to 6 years with a ratio of 1 Early Childhood Teacher to 10 children.
-Our wonderful team consist of a of two Teachers who are all 4 year trained Early Childhood Teachers (Bachelor of Early Childhood Education), having extensive experience working alongside children within formal education from Kindergarten to year 3 and one Teacher who is in her final year of study for her 4yr Teaching Bachelor.
+Our wonderful team consists of one Teacher who is 4 year trained Early Childhood Teacher (Bachelor of Early Childhood Education) with having extensive experience working alongside children within formal education from Kindergarten to year 3 and one Teacher who is in her final year of study for her 4yr Teaching Bachelor.

 Kindergarten operates between 8.00am to 3.30pm but you can access care from the hours between 7am to 5.30pm like the rest of our service.

 Parts of the day are spent interacting within their group, this includes arriving, morning greeting, group discussions and activities, intentional teaching sessions, sleeping/resting and meal times.
 Other parts of the day allow children the opportunity to explore both indoors and outdoors at their own pace.

 Our environments both inside and outside are planned to support children across many interests, to provoke thinking and to support various types of play.
 We have many stable and large learning zones, full of numerous open ended materials that can serve multiple purposes in play.
 These environments build on the learning that occurred in the younger rooms but are extended to support goals for Kindergarten age children.

 We carefully consider and adapt our environments as we see what children are focusing on and the development we wish to promote.
 We strongly believe that long exposure to areas and materials give children a sense of security, it is also a way to encourage deep investigation, imagination, creativity, problem solving and social skills.
 Large quantities of open ended materials which we call ‘Loose Parts’ are to be found in most areas of the center.
 These unstructured materials are open to the interpretation of the children.